bigfix/bfdocker/README.md

-build docker images with Endpoint Manager components like the agent
+build docker images with (BigFix) Endpoint Manager components like the server and the agent